csev/json-ld-fail/README.md

 To run the JSON-only version simply comment out the `jsonld_compact` call.
-We reuse the $y variable to make sure we don't double store any memory and accumulate the 1000 parsed results in an array to get a sense of whether or not there is a different memory size for JSON or JSON-LD.
+We reuse the $y variable to make sure we don't double store any memory and accumulate the 1000 parsed results in an array to get a sense of whether or not there is a different memory usage for JSON or JSON-LD.

 I used `/usr/bin/time` on my MacBook Pro 15 as the test.